lpincoli/Push_Swap42/README.md

   <li>Compile the project:  <pre><code>make</code></pre></li>
 </ol>

+<p>To compile the bonus part of the code, use the following command:</p>

+<pre><code>make bonus</code></pre>

 <h2 id="usage">Usage</h2>

 <p>To use push_swap, pass a list of integers as arguments:</p>

  <pre><code>./push_swap 5 2 3 1 4</code></pre>

 <p>This will print a list of instructions that, if executed, will sort the integers.
-You can verify this by running the checker program:</p>
+If you compiled the bonus part you can verify this by running the checker program:</p>

  <pre><code>./checker 5 2 3 1 4</code></pre>